akeneo/pim-api-docs/content/akeneo-event-platform/concepts.md

  - Third retry: 20 minutes after the previous attempt.

 These retries are on a best-effort basis and apply only to transient errors or timeouts.
 After **three retry attempts**, the message is dropped.
-This type of failure may triggers the suspension policy ([see bellow](/akeneo-event-platform/concepts.html#suspension-policy.html)).
+This type of failure may trigger the suspension policy ([see bellow](/akeneo-event-platform/concepts.html#suspension-policy.html)).

 ### Suspension policy